 A: When Anglicans first enter the church they customarily kneel and pray for themselves, their families, friends, and for other concerns.
 We pray for the priest who will lead the service.
 We pray that we will be ready to worship the Lord when the service begins and to hear and take to heart what God has to say to us in it.

 After we have finished our own prayers, we keep silent so as not to disturb the prayers and meditations of those around us who are preparing to worship.

 Please don't think that we are being unfriendly if we don't speak to you in your pew.
 Actually we are trying to be considerate and give you time and quiet to pray and prepare yourself for worship.

 During the service let God speak to you.

 Q: What are the Books in the pew racks?

 A: There are three books in the pew racks.
 The thin red one is the 1928 edition of the Book of Common Prayer (abbreviated "BCP).
-It is the service book for 'Holy Communion Services at 7:30 AM on Sundays.
+It is the service book for 'Holy Communion Services on the 1st and 2nd Sundays.
 Some pew racks contain older, much smaller editions of this book in red or black.

-The black volume is the current edition of The Book of Common Prayer and is used at our 10:00 AM Communion Services on Sundays.
+The black volume is the current edition of The Book of Common Prayer and is used at our Communion Services on the 3rd, 4th and 5th Sundays.